 Along the coast, you’ll find the beautiful people, their tiny lapdogs, and huge yachts.
 Inland, deep gorges cut down through mountainsides, surrounded by almond groves, vineyards and lavender fields that cover the rich-coloured earth – and you’ll find more beautiful people, of course.

-The city of Nice, with its international airport, is at the centre of a host of seaside resorts including Antibes, St Jean Cap Ferrat, Villefrance, Juan-les-Pins, St Tropez.
+The city of Nice, with its international airport, is at the center of a host of seaside resorts in the Côte d’Azur, including Antibes, St Jean Cap Ferrat, Villefrance, Juan-les-Pins, St Tropez.
 Inland, there are picturesque old towns and villages like St Paul de Vence, Valbonne, and Eze; they’re rural, cheaper (relatively) but still close to beaches.
 France’s version of Silicon Valley, Sophia-Antipolis, is just to the north of Antibes.
 As a rough guide, what you’ll pay for an apartment on the coast will buy you an entire house inland.
 While you’ll never grab yourself a bargain here, the current situation has meant that the property market has slowed down.

 Liz owns what she describes as a “totally miniscule” apartment, in what was once a 19th-century hotel a few miles inland in the town of Hyères, and the oldest resort on the Côte d’Azur.
 “I can just about see the sea!”
 Even though the whole area is expensive, she says it’s still possible to eat out cheaply.
 “You can still find great, inexpensive places even in the middle of some of the most exclusive areas,” she says.
 “We go to a small bar right on the harborside further down the coast on Cap Ferrat.
 It’s totally unpretentious, serving cheap and delicious moules frites.